CSCfi/csc-user-guide/docs/apps/elmer.md

 Instructions on how to submit and monitor jobs can be found in [CSC docs](../computing/running/submitting-jobs.md) and in [LUMI docs](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/slurm-quickstart/).

-It can be advantageous to utilize fewer cores per node as available, which can increase performance in certain Elmer cases.
+It can be advantageous to utilize fewer cores per node than available to increase performance in certain Elmer cases.
 See the example on [undersubscribing](../computing/running/creating-job-scripts-mahti.md#undersubscribing-nodes).

 ## More information